 3. The ABCDE Method: A Simple Yet Powerful Tool

 Brian Tracy’s ABCDE method is prized for its clarity and ease of adoption.
-Assign each task:
+Assign each task: The ABCDE method helps you categorize tasks based on their potential consequences and importance, allowing you to categorize tasks based on urgency and impact for more effective prioritization.

 - A: Very high priority; severe consequences if not done